-The software used to collect and display data from the USB2000 is OOIBase32 Spectrometer Operating Software, our latest generation of operating software for all Ocean Optics spectrometers.
-OOIBase32, free to all customers, is a 32-bit, user-customizable, advanced acquisition and display program that provides a real-time interface to a variety of signal-processing functions.
-With OOIBase32, you have the ability to perform spectroscopic measurements such as absorbance, reflectance and emission; control all system parameters; collect and display data in real time; and perform reference monitoring and time acquisition experiments.
+OOIBase32 Spectrometer Operating Software is our next generation of operating software for all Ocean Optics spectrometers.
+OOIBase32 is a 32-bit, user-customizable, advanced acquisition and display program that provides a real-time interface to a variety of signal-processing functions for Windows 95/98, Windows 2000 and Windows NT users.
+With OOIBase32, you have the ability to perform spectroscopic measurements such as absorbance, reflectance and emission; control all system parameters; collect data from up to 8 spectrometer channels simultaneously in real time, display the results in a single spectral window; and perform reference monitoring and time acquisition experiments.